 KC: Wow!
 You could be our poster child!
 So how did your time at Keller influence your career choices or how you work today?

 AS: Through the Keller Center programs and classes, I built valuable relationships and gained confidence that helped me take the leap to start a startup while in college and pursue it full time.
-I’m grateful to all the professors and staff involved in the Keller Center programs for all their mentorship, guidance and for believing in me, my co-founders and Afari from day 1.
+I’m grateful to all the professors and staff involved in the Keller Center programs for all their mentorship, guidance and for believing in me, my co-founders and Afari from day one.

-KC: Why did you decide to participate in our PSIP program?
-As an intern and a host!
-What did you gain as an intern, what do you expect to gain as a host?
+KC: Why did you decide to participate in our PSIP program as an intern and a host?
+What did you gain as an intern?
+What do you expect to gain as a host?

-As a host: PSIP is a great opportunity to give back to the Princeton entrepreneurial eco-system from which I've benefited so much.
+As a host, PSIP is a great opportunity to give back to the Princeton entrepreneurial ecosystem from which I've benefited so much.
 We hope to help inspire the next generation of Princeton entrepreneurs by giving them a taste of life and work at a real startup.
 I’m excited to work with our two interns on some interesting problems this summer!

 KC: How supportive were your family and friends when you decided to enter the entrepreneurial space?

 AS: I’m super grateful to have extremely supportive parents and friends, who were accepting of my decision to pursue Afari after graduating and extremely supportive during the inevitable ups and downs that followed (and continue to occur).